priyam0803/snowflake-csv-batchdataingestion/README.md

   FILE_FORMAT = csv_format_inferschema;

 **5. Create an event table in snowflake.
-This will capture all the telemetry data in snowflake**
+This will capture all the telemetry data emitted from the stored procedures in snowflake**

 USE SCHEMA customers.public;